-Carnegie Mellon University's Graduate Student Teaching Award is given annually to recognize a graduate student who has demonstrated exemplary teaching at Carnegie Mellon.
-The award is intended to foster a culture of teaching excellence among graduate TAs and instructors.
+Carnegie Mellon University's Graduate Student Teaching Award is given annually to recognize a graduate student who has demonstrated teaching excellence at the undergraduate and/or graduate level at Carnegie Mellon.
+The award is intended to foster a culture of teaching excellence among graduate teaching assistants and instructors.

 - creation or use of new and innovative teaching methods and course materials

-- effectiveness in grading/feedback, review sessions, or one-on-one instruction
+- effectiveness in feedback, review sessions or one-on-one instruction

 - creation of challenging and innovative courses

 All current graduate students at the university who have demonstrated substantial effectiveness in teaching are eligible to be nominated for the Graduate Student Teaching Award.
 Students who have been nominated or received honorable mentioned in the past can be nominated again.
 However, previous winners of the award are ineligible for nomination.

 The Graduate Student Teaching Award selection committee consists of: